Below are the most common reasons why a submitter or reviewer may experience problems using CATALYST®:

 5. Organization's network security policies are blocking part or all of CATALYST

-An organization with strong network security restrictions, such as universities, hospitals, and government agencies, may block part or all of CATALYST's functions.
+An organization with strong network security restrictions, such as universities, hospitals, and government agencies, may block some or all of the resources needed for CATALYST® to function.

-- Grant full web access to CATALYST at https://catalyst.omnipress.com
+- Grant full web access to CATALYST® at https://id.omnipress.com and https://catalyst.omnipress.com

 - Treat email from omnipress.com as a "safe sender"